 Hazardous materials are designated as hazardous under 49 U.S.C.
 5103, federal hazardous materials transportation law.
 Contact EHS if you are unsure if your material is regulated or need assistance in shipping or transporting samples.

-Complete the Hazardous Materials Shipment Request Form found in the 'Resources' section above to begin the process.
+Complete the Hazardous Materials Shipment Request Form found in the following link or 'Resources' section above to begin the process.
+For domestic shipments, please provide at least 48 hours notice.

 Shipments must also be screened by the Office of Research and Project Administration.